 The reviewing process is according to the double-blind peer review method.
 Once a manuscript is successfully submitted, the corresponding author should expect to receive an email notification within hours.
 After paper submission, it will be passed to the related field editor.
 If the editor accepts that the manuscript is suitable for publishing in the journal, she/he will pass the manuscript to the reviewers.

 The reviewers have 2-3 weeks’ time to send their own opinions about the manuscript regarding to the acceptance, major/minor corrections, or rejection.
 The reviewers should write their own comments in the manuscript’s file wherever it is needed and then send it to the editor.
 The editor will wrap-up the comments and will send the results to the corresponding author.
 If the result is acceptance with corrections, the authors will have a specified time to do the final corrections and send the paper to the journal for doing publication processes.

-Original articles: traditional research papers.
-Generally 5-18 printed pages (approximately 3000- 8000 words) inclusive of text, appropriate references (target up to 50), figures, and tables.
+Original articles: traditional research manuscript.
+Generally, 5-20 printed pages (approximately 3000- 9000 words) inclusive of text, appropriate references (target up to 50), figures, and tables.

-Comment/Reply articles: comments on, or replies to, papers published in the journal; Generally 4 printed pages (approximately 2000 words).
+Comment/Reply articles: comments on, or replies to, papers published in the journal; Generally, Four printed pages (approximately 2000 words).